janaabuasbeh/sanic/README.md

 The first function I chose to improve the coverage of is the unregister_app(cls,app) function in app.py.
 This function unregisters a “Sanic” instance from the class registry.

 The dictionary unregister_branches is used to instrument the function and track which of the two if branches was executed.
-The result output by the instrumentation shows that *ack_has_multiplexer* branch is not hit.
+The result output by the instrumentation shows that *not_an_instance* branch is not hit, and the *name_in_registry* branch is always hit.

 *Intrumented code*